digital-blueprint/checkin-app/README.md

 - `search-hash-string`: String used in the qr code to determine if the qr code has the room information
     - example `search-hash-string="tugrazcheckin"`

+#### Slots

+You use templates tags to inject slots into the activity.
+These templates will be converted to div containers when the page is loaded and will not show up before that.

+##### additional-information

+The content of this slot will be shown below the other text and can be used to provide further information about the check-in process.
+For example a link to a page with the data protection declaration can be provided.

 ### dbp-check-out-request

 You can use this activity for checking-out from a location like this: